SAP/spartacus-docs/_pages/dev/features/inventory-display.md

 {% include docs/feature_version.html content=version_note %}

 Inventory Display allows Spartacus to notify users of availabile stock for products they wish to purchase.
-Spartacus supports configuration to now allow storefront owners to display available inventory for product in additional to a 'In Stock/Out of Stock' label.
+Spartacus supports configuration to now allow storefront owners to display available inventory for a product in additional to a 'In Stock/Out of Stock' status.

 ## Enabling Inventory Display and Configuration